horologger/albyhub-startos/instructions.md

    On the Alby Welcome screen, click the **Get Started** button.
 The button will display either (LND) or (LDK) based on your chosen configuration.

 5. **Create a Strong Password**
    Set a strong password for your Alby Hub account.
 It's recommended to store this password securely in your self-hosted Vaultwarden.
+If you are using the Alby Hub embedded light node, it is critical you do not lose your password, as it will result in loss of funds.

 6. **Connect Your Alby Account**
    Follow the on-screen instructions to connect your Alby account.